Skip to main content

 Contributors netapp-alavoie

-Anomaly Detection provides insight into unexpected changes in the patterns of data in your environment.
-An anomaly occurs when the pattern of an object's behavior changes in your environment, for example, if an object experiences a certain level of latency at a certain time on Wednesdays, but latency spikes above that level at that time on the subsequent Wednesday, that spike would be considered an anomaly.
-Cloud Insights allows the creation of monitors to alert when anomalies such as this occur.
+Anomaly Detection provides insight into unexpected changes in the patterns of data on your tenant.
+An anomaly occurs when the pattern of an object's behavior changes, for example, if an object experiences a certain level of latency at a certain time on Wednesdays, but latency spikes above that level at that time on the subsequent Wednesday, that spike would be considered an anomaly.
+Data Infrastructure Insights allows the creation of monitors to alert when anomalies such as this occur.

 Anomaly detection is suitable for object metrics that exhibit a recurring, predictable pattern.
-When these object metrics spike above or drop below their expected levels, Cloud Insights can generate an alert to prompt investigation.
+When these object metrics spike above or drop below their expected levels, Data Infrastructure Insights can generate an alert to prompt investigation.

 graph showing detected anomaly